dcunited001/te-xel-io/app/posts/2015-01-28-language-therapy-for-asd-and-tbi.md

   tags: "autism asd neuroscience machinelearning psychology hypothesis"
 ---

+**Update:** This is a draft.
+I need to edit and rework some sections to fully explain some of my ideas.

 There are many disorders caused by a disruption of networks in the brain.
 In some cases, I believe learning to speak and communication with new languages can help "renormalize" these networks, taking advantage of neuroplasticity to circumvent these disruptions.
 In Autism Spectrum Disorder(ASD), these networks of neurons develop differently during early childhood, resulting in a myriad of effects on behavior, perception and communication.
 In Traumatic Brain Injury(TBI), an injury either prevents the components of these networks from functioning properly or stifles communication between these networked components.
 Unfortunately, while this idea for treatment may be effective for some, it will not be possible in some cases.

 > Please note that I'm writing this article without formal training in psychology or medicene.
 Therefore, the information isn't complete and should be regarded as a general hypothesis only.
 One of the problems of lacking formal education is familiarity of concepts without knowledge of the common language used.
 Therefore, I may make some mistakes such as using the term disorder in the wrong context.